 I will share how I found a TESOL job in China and the visa process in a subsequent entry.
-To explain the process I should have gone through in preparation for my expatriation, you just need to know that I found my first job teaching at a government-run technical college in Guangzhou, Guangdong, China.
+To explain the process, I have gone through in preparation for my expatriation.
+I found my first job teaching at a government-run technical college in Guangzhou, Guangdong, China.

 This city is about a 2-hour train ride away from Hong Kong, which is a pretty short distance for a break away from the mainland and is surrounded by the conveniences of an English-speaking international city.

 I was not prepared for the huge throngs of people EVERYWHERE.
-I did not know that Guangzhou is a migrant city, which means almost everyone communicated in Putonghua (Mandarin in Taiwan), the national dialect, and not Cantonese.
+I did not know that Guangzhou is a migrant city.
+This means almost everyone communicated in Putonghua (Mandarin in Taiwan), the national dialect, and not Cantonese.

 My complete ignorance of China leads to extreme culture shock and an awfully unhappy first year full of unmet expectations.
 My foreign friends, who did read up on China before their arrival, all thought China was amazing, while I couldn’t see why.

 If I were to do it again, I would have read a couple of books on Chinese culture to avoid culture shock.
 I will learn a few basic words and phrases in Putonghua before I left.